 How do I comply with PBCS standards?

-But now in addition to that, to operate on the PBCS tracks between those levels you’ll need CPDLC capable of RCP240, and ADS-C capable of RSP180.
+To operate on the PBCS tracks between FL350-390, you will need to be RNP4 compliant, with CPDLC capable of RCP240, and ADS-C capable of RSP180.

 But watch out!
 Some aircraft do have ADS-C and CPDLC but have never demonstrated RCP or RSP, and have no statement of compliance (e.g. most Honeywell Primus aircraft and several early Boeing aircraft).
 These aircraft may struggle to get approval to operate in PBCS airspace.
 Which brings us neatly on to…

 Do I need PBCS approval from my state of registry?

 PBCS approval will differ depending on which country operators are from.